Beauty And The Beast Part 2: Apprehending The Missing Supercurrent: Introduction

 \section{Introduction}

 Moonshine phenomena have played an important role in the history of string theory.
 The explanation of Monstrous Moonshine by Borcherds, Frenkel, Lepowsky, and Meurman \cite{Borcherds:1983sq,Borcherds1992MonstrousMA,Borcherds:1997cx,Frenkel:1988xz} played an important role in the development of vertex operator algebra theory and string compactification on orbifolds \cite{Dixon:1986qv,Dixon:1985jw,Dixon:1986jc}.
 For a nice recent review see \cite{Harrison:2022zee}.
 In \cite{Harvey:1985fr} Harvey sketched out a clear physical interpretation of the construction of Frenkel, Lepowsky, and Meurman and a few years later, in a beautiful paper \cite{Dixon:1988qd}, Dixon, Ginsparg, and Harvey elaborated on the construction and suggested that there is an underlying superconformal algebra in the FLM construction.
-There was a gap in \cite{Dixon:1988qd} which was recently emphasized in \cite{Gaiotto:2018ypj}, namely the underlying supercurrent was not explicitly constructed.
-The aim of this paper is to fill that gap.
+But reference \cite{Dixon:1988qd}, as was recently emphasized in \cite{Gaiotto:2018ypj}, did not provide an explicit construction of the underlying supercurrent.
+Although it was proved in \cite{huang_1996} that the Beauty and the Beast module does contain a vertex operator superalgebra (see Theorem \ref{thm:BBSVOA} for the precise statement) but the problem of constructing a supercurrent remains open.
+The aim of this paper is to provide explicit construction of a supercurrent.
 The key idea is to construct superconformal currents using the theory of (quantum and classical) error correcting codes, following ideas from \cite{Harvey:2020jvu}.
-When those ideas are applied to (a spin lift of) the Moonshine module one is obliged to compute the operator products of bosonic twist fields.
+When those ideas are applied to (a spin lift of) the Moonshine module\footnote{There are several terms used in the literature (and in this paper) for the Moonshine module, for example, FLM module, FLM Moonshine module, FLM VOA, Monster CFT, Monster module, Monster theory, Monster VOA, Moonshine CFT.} one is obliged to compute the operator products of bosonic twist fields.
 Such computations are technically difficult.
 Indeed the first such computation was a tour-de-force \cite{Dixon:1986qv}.
-In our computation we make heavy use of the formalism of Dolan, Goddard, and Montague \cite{Dolan:1989vr,Dolan:1994st} and arrive at sufficiently precise formulae that we can carry out the general ideas of \cite{Harvey:2020jvu} and reduce the construction of a superconformal current to the existence of certain error correcting codes related to sublattices of the Leech lattice. \\\\ We give here an abbreviated technical summary of the paper.
+In our computation we make heavy use of the formalism of Dolan, Goddard, and Montague \cite{Dolan:1989vr,Dolan:1994st} (which differs slightly from the standard formalism of vertex operator algebras) and arrive at sufficiently precise formulae that we can carry out the general ideas of \cite{Harvey:2020jvu} and reduce the construction of a superconformal current to the existence of certain error correcting codes related to sublattices of the Leech lattice.
+Along the way, we clarify the notion of spin lift of a CFT and show that the CFT in \cite{Dixon:1988qd} is a spin lift of the Monster CFT.\\\\ We give here an abbreviated technical summary of the paper aimed for physicists.
 We start with the Leech torus theory - the holomorphic conformal field theory (CFT) described in Subsection \ref{subsec:untwistcft} based on the Leech lattice.
 Let $\Lambda_{\mathrm{L}}$ be the Leech lattice, considered as a subset of $\mathbb{R}^{24}$, with quadratic form inherited from the standard $\mathbb{R}^{24}$ inner product $\langle \cdot,\cdot\rangle$ (see Subsection \ref{subsec:lattice} for the detailed construction).
-Consider 24 free chiral bosons $X^i(z),~i=1,\dots,24$ with target space the Leech torus $\mathbb{T}^{24}:=\mathbb{R}^{24}/\Lambda_{\mathrm{L}}.$ The quotient $\mathbb{R}^{24}/\Lambda_{\mathrm{L}}$ is defined by the equivalence relation is
+Consider 24 free chiral bosons $X^j(z),~j=1,\dots,24$ with target space the Leech torus $\mathbb{T}^{24}:=\mathbb{R}^{24}/\Lambda_{\mathrm{L}}.$ The quotient $\mathbb{R}^{24}/\Lambda_{\mathrm{L}}$ is defined by the equivalence relation